Erasmus +

 •

-The Advance Legal Clinic will enable the participation of a Team of the University of Ferrara - Department of Law to the European Law Moot Court Competition, namely a simulation of a fictitious case pending before the Court of Justice of the EU.
+The Moot Court Competition will enable the participation of a Team of the University of Ferrara - Department of Law to the European Law Moot Court Competition, namely a simulation of a fictitious case pending before the Court of Justice of the EU.

 Classes will be highly interactive and will aim at supporting the team to prepare the written and (eventually) oral pleadings.

 The specific topics will be driven by the peculiarity of the case that each year is published by the ELMC Society.
-Generally speaking, the focus of the Advance Legal Clinic will be the litigation before EU Courts.
+Generally speaking, the focus of the course will thence be EU Law in general and EU Judicial Protection.

 English is the working language.
 However, a good knowledge of French is highly appreciated.
-Classes will be mainly between September and November and its schedule will be decided together.
-If the team is selected for the subsequent phases of the competition, further classes will be offered to help the team in preparing the new challenges.
+Classes will be between September 1st and November 25th and its schedule will be decided together.
+If the team is selected for the oral phase of the competition, further classes will be offered between the end of January and the end of April to help the team in preparing the pleadings.

 • European Company Law - 6 ECTS - (Professor Magdalena Elisabeth de Leeuw, 2nd Semester) - course code 55539